Never miss a thing in the Macedon Ranges

 With thanks to Woodend & District Heritage Society.
 The society meets on Wednesdays, 10am-4pm, at the old courthouse in Forest St, Woodend.

-Around this time, John Gilchrist ran a general store on the opposite side of High St (which you can see on the left of the photo).
-He and his wife Christina had a large family – eight of their 10 children survived to adulthood – and it’s thought they briefly lived in a small house next door to the hotel.
+Gilchrist and his wife Christina had a large family (eight of their 10 children survived to adulthood) and it’s believed they were living in a small house next to Patterson’s Hotel.

-They solved the problem of lack of space by purchasing the hotel from Thomas Patterson in 1878, renaming it Islay (pronounced “eye-luh”) after the Scottish island where John Gilchrist was born.
+They called their new home Islay (pronounced “eye-luh”) after the Scottish island where John Gilchrist was born.

 ๐ Time Gentlemen, Please!, by Jannyse Williams, tells the stories of more than 50 hotels from Woodend and the surrounding area.
 Buy the book here.